Hyperstonk/endgame/packages/alice/README.md

 ##### 📝 Description

-By default an `--in-view` class will be added to your HTML elements as they enter in the viewport.
-The class is automatically removed when they leave it.
+By default an `--in-view` class will be added to your HTML elements as they enter the viewport.
+The class is automatically removed when your HTML elements leave the latter.

 By setting `addClass` to `false`, this feature will be disabled for all the tweens added by the `add` function.